AhmedYousriSobhi/aCupOfTea/programming/operatingSystem/ch4-threads-&-cocurrency.md

 - Efficiency: Just like how Thready efficiently manages the workers, implicit threading optimizes the use of system resources, leading to better performance and reduced overhead.
 - Simplicity: The King doesn’t have to worry about the nitty-gritty details of task management.
 Similarly, programmers don’t need to write complex code to manage threads explicitly.
 - Scalability: As the number of tasks increases, Thready can handle them smoothly without overwhelming the King.
 Implicit threading mechanisms can scale to handle more threads and tasks as needed.

+# 4.6.
+Threading Issues
+## 4.6.5.
+Scheduler Activations
+### Lightweight Process - LWP
+- Intermediate data structure between user thread and kernel threads.
+- This data structure appears to be a Virtual processor, on which a process can schedule user thread to run.